Private student loans for nearly every type of student

 Private student loans, offered by banks and financial institutions, are based on your creditworthiness.
 Your credit—and your cosigner’s credit—are evaluated, along with other information provided on your application.
 Applying for a private student loan with a creditworthy cosigner may increase your chances for approval and may help get you a better rate.

-You should generally consider federal student loans first, and then take out a private student loan if you still need money for college.
+You should generally consider federal student loans first, and then take out private loans for school if you still need money for college.

 • Start with your school to see if they offer a lender list.